chris-bc/wendigo/README.md

 <a id="getting-started"></a>
 ## Getting Started

 Wendigo is in its early stages of development.
-It can currently scan for and display (in list view) Bluetooth Classic and Low Energy devices, but still has some way to go before it provides useful functionality.
+It can currently scan for and display Bluetooth Classic and Low Energy devices, but still has some way to go before it can scan and display multiple protocols and track devices to their source.
 You can refer to the *roadmap* at the bottom of this page to understand which features are currently available and which are under development.

 Once the Flipper and ESP32 applications have a more complete base, binaries will be made available under *Releases*.
 Alternatively, especially if you want the latest features or to contribute to the development, you can compile the application yourself, as described below.